agulli/distributed_agents_langchain_adk_talking_a2a/README.md

     ADK Orchestrator-->>User: "Hello there!
 How can I help you today?"

-    Note over ADK Orchestrator: Processes next part of query. <br/> Decides to use A2A tool.
+    Note over ADK Orchestrator: Reads Agent Card to know <br/> Specialist's URL and Skills. <br/> Decides to use A2A tool.

     ADK Orchestrator->>LangChain Specialist (A2A Server): A2A Request: "How much is 100 USD in CAD?"